 “Configuration Properties” represent the collection of accessible locations inside a worker that can be read or written.
 Hardware engineers may think of configuration properties as the “control/status register description” of the worker IP.
 These locations don’t necessarily have “register” storage.
 They can be anything abstracted though load/store semantics and may have worker-specific side effects.

 The default choice is for all properties to be at least 32 bits in size, the full data width of the WCI OCP interface.
-In the case where the worker provides sub-32-bit properties, individual 1-byte or 2 byte locations may be read or written, using the OCP byte enables (note any low order address bits - per OCP).
+In the case where the worker provides sub-32-bit properties, individual 1-byte or 2 byte locations may be read or written, using the OCP byte enables (not any low order address bits - per OCP).[FIXME: tools currently put sub-32bit properties on 4 byte boundaries since there supporting read side effects on byte level accesses is problematic and read errors cannot be reported properly without address space tricks in control software].

 Access to configuration properties occurs when MCmd=RD or MCmd=WR and MAddrSpace[0]=’1’.
 In this case the word address of the configuration property is signaled on MAddr[N:2].
 Note that when configured, SData and/or MData must use data_wdth=32.
 The MAddr[1:0] shall always be zero, per OCP.